konstantine25b/polymarket_algo/src/bidding_decision/auto_bid/README.md

    - Current bid/ask prices and spread
    - Your model's prediction and the difference from market price
    - Buy-Only and Sell-Only opportunity values
-4. It highlights positions where the Buy-Only value is 0, indicating they should be sold
+4. It identifies positions where the Sell-Only value is positive, indicating they should be sold
+5. If auto-sell is enabled:
+   - It filters out positions with quantities less than 0.01 (Polymarket's minimum order size)
+   - It automatically executes market sell orders for the remaining valid positions
-5. For positions recommended for selling, it provides:
+6. For positions recommended for selling, it provides:
    - The quantity you currently own
    - The token ID needed for selling
    - The current bid price (what you'd get if you sold)